 SEO is a constantly evolving discipline due to changes implemented regularly by search engines like Google.
 Implementing these changes manually can quickly become a headache.
 Content management systems make this more accessible thanks to their plugins, which constantly update according to new policies.
 All a user of a CMS has to do is update the plugin to stay updated with all changes.

 In the world of the Internet, security is a constant threat.
 Hackers are an ever-present element of the World Wide Web.
 Guarding against hackers is just as important as guarding one’s home against thieves.
-Websites that contain personal data are especially vulnerable to attacks.
+Websites that contain personal data are especially

 This is where CMSs can provide a considerable boost to a website’s security.
 Many of the CMSs contain basic security measures.
 But thanks to additional security plugins available for all of them, setting up a secure fortress around a website is made easier.